222gremlins/cs30-major-project/proposal.md

 ## Needs to Have
 - 3 different orders
-- At least 4 different parts of assembly (Cutting, Cooking, Assembling, Serving) all in one screen split into 4
+- At least different parts of assembly Cutting, Cooking, Assembling all in one screen
--
+- Working drag & drop system
 - Some form of introductory dialogue and sound effects.

 ## Nice to Have
 - Timed aspect for orders that affect customer satisfaction and change with how "complex" the order is